Instructor Visa Sponsorship Jobs in Oregon

 Which visa types are most commonly used for instructor roles in Oregon?

-The H-1B is the most common visa for university-level instructors in Oregon, as most faculty and lecturer positions qualify as specialty occupations requiring at least a bachelor's degree in a specific field.
+The H-1B visa is the most common visa for university-level instructors in Oregon, as most faculty and lecturer positions qualify as specialty occupations requiring at least a bachelor's degree in a specific field.
 Public universities and nonprofit educational institutions may also qualify as cap-exempt H-1B employers, allowing year-round filing without the annual lottery.
-The J-1 Exchange Visitor visa is used for visiting scholars and research faculty, while the O-1A covers instructors with extraordinary ability in their field.
+The J-1 visa Exchange Visitor visa is used for visiting scholars and research faculty, while the O-1A covers instructors with extraordinary ability in their field.

 How to find instructor visa sponsorship jobs in Oregon?